 Since 2011, all Microsoft Windows application servers support IPv6.
-This Microsoft article provides an exhaustive review of Microsoft applications server and Operating Systems IPv6 support status as of Sept, 2017.
-Links to IPv6 support status since then for specific Microsoft applications servers are given below in Further Resources.
+This Microsoft article reviewed Microsoft applications server and Operating Systems IPv6 support status as of Sept, 2017.
+The current IPv6 support status of Microsoft applications servers are given below in Further Resources.
 Adding IPv6 support to non-Microsoft software is discussed by the Application Conversion Introduction and Application Conversion Tools articles in the Applications section.

 During Feb, 2011, Rand Morimoto published an 8-part series of articles on the NetworkWorld website.
 In this series, he described and gave examples of the steps required to deploy IPv6 across a Small-Medium Business (SMB) Microsoft environment.
 The specific application server configuration examples are applicable to any environment.
 These articles cover many important infrastructure elements, and are summarized below:

 Part 1: Getting Serious with IPv6 in a Windows Networking Environment

 Part 2: IPv6 Addressing, Subnets, Private Addresses

 Part 4: Setting up DHCPv6 to Dynamically Issue IPv6 Addresses in a Network

 Part 5: Configuring Microsoft Active Directory to Support IPv6

 Part 6: Configuring IPv6 Routing through IPv4 in a Microsoft Windows Environment